Although it is Japan's third-largest island by size, Kyushu is all too often overlooked or left out of itineraries.

 The climate in the southern third of Kyushu is typically subtropical, featuring a warm humid summer and a cold dry winter.
 In this region, both summer and winter temperatures vary considerably depending on location.

 For many, the best time of year to visit Kyushu will be springtime, when the cherry blossom trees are in full bloom and the weather is pleasantly warm.
 Autumn comes with a host of autumnal festivals throughout the season.
 You can enjoy autumnal foliage from late October to mid-November.

-If you are interested in visiting during peak cherry blossom viewing season, the last week of March to the first week of April would be best time to visit the region.
+If you are interested in visiting during peak cherry blossom viewing season, the last week of March to the first week of April would be the best time to visit the region.